kol123-dev/github/README.md

-# GitHub
+# GitHub.

-# markdown is an easy way to format your text
+# markdown is an easy way to format your text,denoted as .md

-# readme
+# readme.
+git is a version control system for tracking programmers codes.